List of tallest buildings in Xiamen

 This list of tallest buildings in Xiamen ranks skyscrapers in the southeastern coastal city of Xiamen, China by height.
+Xiamen is a sub-provincial city under Fujian province, and is one of the largest cities in Fujian.
+The urbanized area of the city, which includes districts in neighbouring Zhangzhou, forms a built-up area of over 7.2 million people.

-Xiamen is sub-provincial city under Fujian province it became one of China's earliest Special Economic Zones in the 1980s.
-The tallest building in Xiamen is currently Xiamen International Centre which rises 339.88 m.
+Xiamen became one of China's earliest Special Economic Zones (SEZs) in the 1980s, although its skyline has not grown as much as other early SEZs such as Shenzhen.
+The construction of tall buildings increased significantly during the early 2010s and has since stayed mostly constant.

+As of 2025, Xiamen has 38 skyscrapers that reach a height of 150 m (492 ft), more than the provincial capital, Fuzhou.
+16 of these are over 200 m (656 ft) in height.
+Fuzhou has no completed supertall skyscrapers, buildings that reach over 300 m (984 ft) in height;.
+The planned supertall building Xiamen International Center, which topped out in 2016, remains unfinished and was sold by the original developer in 2020.
+Now renamed the Xiamen Cross Strait Financial Centre, it is expected to finish construction in 2025 at a height of 343.9 m (1,128 ft), overtaking Tower B of Shimao Cross-Strait Plaza as the city's tallest building.

 Tallest buildings

-This list ranks Xiamen skyscrapers that stand at least 200 m tall, based on standard height measurement.
+This list ranks completed skyscrapers in Xiamen that are at least 200 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.

-Tallest under construction, approved, and proposed
+Tallest under construction or proposed

 Under construction

 This lists buildings that are under construction in Xiamen and are planned to rise at least 200 m.

 Timeline of tallest buildings

 This lists buildings that once held the title of tallest building in Xiamen.